lewysDavies/Java-Probability-Collection/README.md

 ```

 # Performance
-Get performance has been significantly reduced in comparison to my previous map implementation.
+Get performance has been significantly improved in comparison to my previous map implementation.
 This has been achieved with custom compared TreeSets.
 0.314ms to just 0.004.
 ```
 Benchmark                Mode  Cnt  Score    Error   Units